Email This Page to a FriendPreview: Buckets, Bailers, and Stretchers

 Buckets, bailers, stretchers: The humble stuff that generally hides beneath the boating radar until needed; then you really need them.

-L. Francis Herreshoff wrote so eloquently about the cedar bucket that I can't compare it withthe rubber hoof-proof agricultural bucket I use these days—which certainly doesn't have the smell, the look, or the feel of cedar.
-And it doesn't float.
+L. Francis Herreshoff wrote so eloquently about the cedar bucket that I can’t compare i with the rubber hoof-proof agricultural bucket I use these days—which certainly doesn’t have the smell, the look, or the feel of cedar.
+And it doesn’t float.
 But if you hacksaw off the handle and replace it with rope, it will not ding or dent your boat.
 Add a lanyard to it and, if you think you might accidentally drop it overboard, tie a pot buoy on the end of the lanyard.
 When not in use for its primary purpose as a portable head, it makes a fine place to stow a small boat’s Bruce-type anchor and its rode.